 Ex: Find the user’s password information #chage –l user

 #chage –E 2013-03-28 raju

-PWCK: verifies the consistency of password across database files.
+PWCK: verifies the consistency of passwords across database files.